-Potbelly pigs now OK as pets in Brookhaven
+Pot-bellied pigs now OK as pets in Brookhaven

-Residents in Brookhaven can now legally keep a potbelly pig as a pet in their homes.
+Residents in Brookhaven can now legally keep a pot-bellied pig as a pet in their homes.

-The City Council approved March 26 an ordinance to allow the domestic porkers as household pets.
-Rules apply, however: they will only be permitted on lots zoned single-dwelling, detached residential and no more than one potbelly pig with a maximum weight of 200 pounds is permitted per lot.
-A minimum 4-foot fence must be provided on the lot and the minimum enclosure size shall be 250 square feet.
+The City Council approved March 26 an ordinance to allow the domestic pigs as household pets.
+Rules apply, however: they will only be permitted on lots zoned single-dwelling, detached residential, and no more than one pot-bellied pig with a maximum weight of 200 pounds is permitted per lot.
+A minimum 4-foot-high fence must be provided on the lot and the minimum enclosure size must be 250 square feet.

-The ordinance also requires that all potbellied pigs shall be spayed/neutered and vaccinated.
+The ordinance also requires that all pot-bellied pigs shall be spayed or neutered and vaccinated.

 In addition to traditional pets, the city also allows chickens and bees to be kept by residents within certain guidelines.